ilonae/Fake-News-Detection/readme.md

 While various studies exist, mostly focusing on the capacities of CNN and LSTM architectures, more recent examples highlight the benefits of using BERT models, or - more specifically - their newer variants such as DeBERTa or RoBERTa (moreover, BERT-FND or FakeBERT).

 # Section 3: Data
+Commonly used datasets namedly are FakeNewsNet (PolitiFact, GossipCop), LIAR (PolitiFact-based) and FEVER (Fact Extraction and Verification).
+They can be

 # Section 4: Architecture